arjunmalik/mobx/README.md

 1. Reactions always reactively triggers a side effect.
 2. Observer is one such reaction, which doesn't produces value, but instead a side effect i.e. flushing a rendering to the DOM. (internally uses autorun)
 For ex: please see Temperature.js file and TemperatureView.js file
-3. In order to make a computed value reactive, in order to make them respond to the state change we have to consume them in a reaction.
+3. In order to make a computed value reactive, to make them respond to the state change we have to consume them in a reaction.
-4. When is another such reaction, when triggers a side effect whenever a condition is met.
+4. 'When' is another such reaction, 'when' triggers a side effect whenever a condition is met.
 For ex: please see store.js file, constructor.

 Actions